 The PCIe single-root I/O virtualization (SR-IOV) specification standardizes the sharing of one PCIe device by multiple VMs.
 All SR-IOV devices have at least one physical function (PF) used for device management and multiple virtual functions (VFs).
-In the case of T5, the chip's PCIe v3.0 interface supports 128 Virtual Interfaces (VI) with dedicated statistics and configuration settings, which can optionally be mapped to 128 VFs when SR-IOV is used.
-This means a physical server can have up to 128 VMs sharing one T5, which provides a 2x40Gbps unified wire for LAN and storage traffic, limited by PCIe Gen 3 x8 to 60Gbps full duplex bandwidth.
-For backward compatibility with servers and operating environments that do not support SR-IOV, T5 also supports 8 PFs, which will make the chip look like up to eight physical devices using traditional PCI multifunction enumeration, and the 128 VIs can be mapped to the 8 PFs to support up to 128 VMs.
-Furthermore, T5 can support up to 1K VMware NetQueue and Hyper-V VMQueue instances.
+In case of T6, the chip's PCIe v3.0 interface supports 256 Virtual Interfaces (VI) with dedicated statistics and configuration settings that can optionally be mapped to 256 VFs when SR-IOV is used.
+This means that a physical server can have up to 256 VMs sharing one T6, which provides up to 2x100Gbps unified wire for LAN and storage traffic, limited by PCIe Gen 3 x16 to 110Gbps full duplex bandwidth.
+For backward compatibility with servers and operating environments that do not support SR-IOV, T6 also supports 8 PFs, which will make the chip appear as 8 physical devices using traditional PCI multifunction enumeration, and the 256 VIs can be mapped to the 8 PFs to support up to 256 VMs.
+Furthermore, T6 can support up to 1K VMware NetQueue and Hyper-V VMQueue instances.